EU05

 and April 1961 (factory numbers 4307/1961 through 4336/1961).
 Initially they

-were assigned to the Warszawa Odolany depot, supplanting EU04s.
-They soon
+were assigned to the Warszawa Odolany depot,

-gained the reputation of most modern, reliable and useful electric
+supplanting EU04s.
+They soon gained the reputation of most modern, reliable

-locomotives in the PKP service and
+and useful electric locomotives in the PKP

-1988, they double-headed the fastest trains in Poland (160 km/h), from Warsaw
+starting from May 1988, they double-headed the fastest trains in Poland (160

-attained 174 km/h during an experimental run – as far as I know, this
+run – as far as I know, this national locomotive speed record was beaten only

-prototype.
-Between 1971 and 1977, 27 machines (starting from EU05-26, s/n
+January 1997.
+Between 1971 and 1977, further 26 machines (starting from

-include EU05-09, EU05-12 and EU05-19, withdrawn in 1965, 1969 and 1962,
+did not include EU05-09, EU05-12 and EU05-19, withdrawn in 1965, 1969 and

-were eventually scrapped).
+– all were eventually scrapped).
 The latter, together with the EU05-11,

 participated in one of the most tragic train crashes in the PKP

-history, on October 9, 1962, near Batorówka, which took the lives of possibly
+history, on October 9, 1962, near Batorówka, which

-over sixty passengers (official sources gave 34).
-EU05-19, which hit a
+took the lives of possibly over sixty passengers (official sources gave 34).

-derailed passenger car at almost full speed, was written off after only one
+EU05-19, which hit a derailed passenger car at almost full speed, was written

-year in service.
-In May 1973 designation was changed to
+off after only one year in service.
+In May 1973 designation was changed to EP05,

-EP05, service numbers being retained; green livery, typical for electric
+service numbers being retained; green livery, typical for electric

 locomotives serving with PKP, was